Gregxhill/CapstoneIV-FullStack-React-Express/README.md

 # CapstoneIV-FullStack-React-Express

-This Capstone projects uses Express, React and Mongoose to enable a user to search for any username across various VCS's
+This Capstone project uses Express, React and Mongoose to enable a user to search for any username across various VCS's

 ## How to install: